anytizer/wav2pat.lmms/README.md

 ## Credits / AI Usage

-Made with the help of Gemini.
+Made with the help of free version of Gemini.